Mating disruption for management of insect pests

 Temperature

-Release of pheromones from fixed-point dispensers is temperature dependant.
+Release of pheromones from fixed-point dispensers is temperature dependent.
 Below 10°C, little pheromone is emitted but that is not a problem as insects will be relatively inactive at low temperatures.
 High temperatures cause more rapid emission of pheromones from dispensers.
 The length of life of MD products may be shortened with prolonged high temperatures.
 In general, this should not be a problem in Ontario summers and only becomes a concern with consistent temperatures above 30°C-35°C.

 Wind and slope